Johnny5997/Cube-Game/README.md

 # Cube-Game
 Woah!
 It's the Cube Game Source!
 Please credit if you use :)

-ChatGPT helped us with coding errors.
+This game is currently available for Windows and macOS only.
+Linux support is unknown at this time.

-Secret don't tell johnny I was here
+ChatGPT and Claude used to fix some coding errors.